ZupIT/docs-charles/content/en/FAQ/Community.md

 ---
 title: Community
-weight: 91
+weight: 95
 description: >-
-  In this section, you will find the main information about how to contribute with our community.
+  In this section, you will find the main information about how to contribute to our community.
 ---

 ---